 The Land Trust - Three Caves

 While there are several state and city owned places to hike, there are also trails and land open to visitors owned by the Huntsville Land Trust.
 The Land Trust is a member sponsored not-for-profit organization that protects natural and scenic areas in North Alabama.
-The Trust protects over 6,000 acres of land containing over 38 miles of trails.
+The Trust protects over 6,000 acres of land containing over 65 miles of public trails.

 One of the more interesting hikes on Land Trust property is located on Monte Sano, below Monte Sano State Park, nestled up against a quiet residential neighborhood nearing the base of the mountain.
 While there are at least 3 different ways to get to it, Three Caves is a sight to see.
 Let me say before I go any further, Three Caves has been posted with no trespassing signs from time to time, so be prepared to make a decision once you get there if it is posted.
-I'm not sure whether this is due to safety concerns or something else, but just beware.
+I'm not sure whether this is due to safety concerns or something else, but just be aware.

 With that said, I have been there when it hasn't been posted and it's definitely worth seeing.Three Caves as the name might suggest is not a natural cave system - it's actually an old mining quarry that stopped operating in the 1950s and the name comes from the three entrances that were dug out during mining.
 The derelict room and pillar mine stretches several hundred yards into darkness with up to 60 foot high limestone ceilings and a small lake of shallow water covering the bottom of one giant room.
 There are rock lined trails and areas of interest markers along the way constructed during an Eagle Scout project.
 I highly recommend bringing a flashlight as this will allow for much greater exploration of the 'caves'.
 Even though not a real cave, Three Caves does have some classic cave features such as stalactites and flowstone, and it even has bats!
 The last and maybe the best feature during a hot summer day is that the 'caves' stay at about 60 degrees year-round and make for a great cool down in the middle of a trek.